sourcegraph/about/handbook/communication/content_guidelines/style_and_mechanics.md

 ### Feature names

+When referencing the product or category, the following should be treated as proper, singular nouns:

+- Universal Code Search
+- Batch Changes

 Don’t capitalize descriptive product or feature names.
-Features are not proper nouns.
 Avoid phrasing that can imply official product names.

 <div class="usage">
 <div class="item yes">